yuvisite/Gorod-103-5-FM/README.md

 A simple web application that simulates the sound quality of an analog radiostation.
 And also  have other non radio effects.
 Works for uploaded music in site, fully local and offline

 ГородПлюс is translates like CityPlus - generic Eastern Europe name.
+Doesnt affiliate with real medias with same or simillar name

 ## Features